seanmsmith23/my_exercises/README.txt

-This exercise builds off the roman numerals exercise from 'ruby-basics' Use the code in the 'array_exercise' file.
+This exercise builds off the roman numerals exercise from 'ruby-basics'.
+Use the code in the 'array_exercise' file.

 1) Make sure you understand how it works.